Jimreed91/Jimreed91/README.md

 ## Most Recent

   ### Building a Node app with authentication from the ground up
-  Coming from RoR building with node certainly requires a deeper understanding, which is what I came away with!
-Frontend is coming soon for this one :)  the application above
+  Coming having started with RoR, building with node certainly requires a deeper understanding and that's exactly what I came away with!
+Frontend is coming soon for this one :)
   - => [Node BlogList](https://github.com/Jimreed91/node-blog)

   ### A project to scrape my sharewars solutions